-The Reports " Tools panel contains a link to Flow Collectors if there is at least one Flow Sensor in use.
+Reports " Tools contains a link to Flow Collectors if there is at least one Flow Sensor in use.
 The number of active Flow Collectors is displayed within the panel.

-Here you can list, aggregate, filter and sort flow records, generate traffic tops and statistics.
+Here you can list, aggregate, filter and sort flow records, and generate traffic tops and statistics.

-The tab contains 2 sub-tabs, located at the left lower side of the window:
+There are 2 sub-tabs, located at the left lower side of the window: